fenner/probe-clarification/draft-ietf-intarea-rfc8335bis.md

 * Reserved: This field MUST be set to 0 and ignored upon receipt.

-* Address: This variable-length field represents an address associated with the probed interface.
+* Address: This variable-length field represents a unicast address associated with the probed interface.
 If the address field would not otherwise terminate on a 32-bit boundary, it MUST be padded with zeroes.